 - Your Teacher Accreditation Authority (Highly Accomplished/Lead) or (TAA (A/L), will initially review your application and make a recommendation.
 They may send your application back to you for minor changes which you will need to do within 90 days.
 You will not incur an additional fee

 - Your application then goes to the Moderating and Consistency Committee (MCC), convened by the Authority.
 This committee makes a comparative analysis of a range of reports.
-They review applications and provide advice back to the TAA (A/L) in relation to the quality of the application based on the Australian Professional Standards for Teachers and Lead Teacher Evidence Guide (PDF 1.05 MB)
+They review applications and provide advice back to the TAA (A/L) in relation to the quality of the application based on the the Australian Professional Standards for Teachers, the Highly Accomplished Teacher Evidence Guide (PDF 947 KB) and the Lead Teacher Evidence Guide (PDF 767 KB)

 - The TAA (A/L) considers their initial recommendation together with advice from the MCC and makes a final accreditation decision